gitnb3/Ghibli-Subtudio-Vietsub/README.md

 ## Muxing
 Use [MKVToolNix](https://mkvtoolnix.download/)'s "Multiplexer" tab to combine/mux your encode with the relevant ".ass" sub file (required), all fonts (required).
+Note: Subtitles and Encode must have the **same aspect ratio**.
+Otherwise, Typesetting will be displayed in the wrong position.

 ## Playback
 Highly recommended to use mpv for playback since it use [libass](https://github.com/libass/libass) as subtitle renderer.
 This is [official version](https://mpv.io/), but there are still GUI versions: